 Where: Available in 50 countries, including the US, Australia, Singapore and much of Europe.

-Customer profile: In 2023, Etsy had over 92 million active buyers.
+Customer profile: In 2025, Etsy had over 92 million active buyers globally, serving primarily those seeking unique and personalized goods.

 Recent updates: Sellers now have the option to enroll in the Share & Save Program.
 With Share & Save, you can save on Etsy fees when you drive your own traffic to your shop and listings.

-Who: Walmart is the world’s largest retailer and is now also one of the world’s biggest online marketplaces.
-It holds a 6.3% share in the US eCommerce market.
+Who: Walmart is the world’s largest retailer and is now also one of the world’s top online marketplaces.
+It holds a 6.4% share in the US eCommerce market in 2025.

 What: It offers electronics, clothing, beauty, entertainment, home goods, appliances, sporting equipment and groceries.